SMARTlab-Purdue/ros-tutorial-voice/README.md

 # Credits
-This tutorial is prepared by Manoj Penmetcha (mpenmetc@purdue.edu) and Yeonju Ho.
+This tutorial is prepared by Manoj Penmetcha (mpenmetc@purdue.edu) and Yeonju Oh.

 The git repository is maintained by Ramviyas Parasuraman (ramviyas@purdue.edu).